MusicDin/kubitect/docs/examples/ha-cluster.md

 ### Step 4.1 (Optional): Data disks configuration

-Kubitect creates a main (system) disk for each configured virtual machine (VM).
+Kubitect automatically creates a main (system) disk for each configured node.
-The main disk contains the VM's operating system along with all installed Kubernetes components.
+Main disk contains the operating system and installed Kubernetes components.

-The VM's storage can be expanded by creating additional disks, also called data disks.
+Additional disks, also known as data disks, can be created to expand the node's storage capacity.
-This can be particularly useful when using storage solutions such as Rook.
-For example, Rook can be configured to use empty disks on worker nodes to create reliable distributed storage.
+This feature is particularly useful when using storage solutions like Rook, which can utilize empty disks to provide reliable distributed storage.

 Data disks in Kubitect must be configured separately for each node instance.
 They must also be connected to a resource pool, which can be either a main resource pool or a custom data resource pool.
 In this example, we have defined a custom data resource pool named `data-pool` on each host running worker nodes.

+Configuring data disks in Kubitect requires a separate configuration for each node instance, with each disk connected to a resource pool.
+The resource pool can be either a main resource pool or a custom data resource pool.
+In this example, we have defined a custom data resource pool named `data-pool` on each host that runs worker nodes.

 ```yaml title="ha.yaml"
 hosts: